Object-Centric World Models from Few-Shot Annotations for Sample-Efficient Reinforcement Learning: Method

+where $d_h = 256$ denotes the hidden dimension, and $K+1$ accounts for the $K$ object tokens plus one visual token.

-\subsection{Prediction heads}
+\subsection{Prediction Heads}

-The hidden states generated by the transformer are used to predict environment dynamics, rewards, and termination signals.
-The dynamics predictor $g^{\mathrm{Dyn}}_\phi$ is an MLP that predicts the distribution of the next step’s latent variable.
-The reward and termination predictors $g^{\mathrm{Reward}}_\phi$ and $g^{\mathrm{Termination}}_\phi$ are self-attention mechanisms, with structures depicted in Figure \ref{fig:model-structure}.
-A query token gathers information from multiple objects, similar to the \texttt{CLS} token in natural language processing \citep{devlin_bert_2019}.
-The predictors are formulated as follows:
+We use the hidden states $h_t$ of the transformer to predict the next latent state, reward, and termination signal.
+The dynamics predictor $g^{\mathrm{Dyn}}_\phi$ is an MLP that predicts the distribution of the next latent state $\hat{z}_{t+1}$.
+For reward and termination prediction, we use a self-attention mechanism that aggregates information from all objects and visual tokens, with structures detailed in Appendix~\ref{sec:model-structure}.
+Specifically, we introduce a special query token (similar to the [CLS] token in BERT \citep{devlin_bert_2019}) that attends to all tokens in $h_t$ and then passes the resulting representation through an MLP to predict the reward $\hat{r}_t$ and termination probability $\hat{\tau}_t$.
+These predictors are given as follows: